Introduction

 - Read More: Estimation of Missing Value in LS Design

-- Read More:Estimation of Parameters in LSD
+- Read More: Estimation of Parameters in LSD

-- Read More:Expectation in LSD
+- Read More: Expectation in LSD

-- Read More:Graeco Latin Square Design
+- Read More: Graeco-Latin Square Design

 lecture - 14

-What is a Latin Square?
+What is a Latin square?

-A Latin square is a table filled with p X p different alphabets or symbols in such a way that each alphabet or symbol appear once and only once in each row and exactly once in each column.
+A Latin square is a table filled with p X p different alphabets or symbols in such a way that each alphabet or symbol appears once and only once in each row and exactly once in each column.
 Here are a few examples.

 |